 - If our Academic Review Panel deems the revisions adequate, the publication process will begin.

-The average time for review varies from one to three months.
+The average time for review varies from one to four months.

 In addition, InSEA Publications aims to make all forms of research and systematic enquiry as widely available as possible, for example through the InSEA web pages as pdfs.

 Members of our review panel are called on to review proposals to publish with InSEA Publications and individual manuscripts.
 If necessary, we also invite additional expert opinion.

 Dr. Mohammed Al Amri, Sultan Qaboos University, Oman

 Dr. Kathryn Coleman, The University of Melbourne, Australia

 Susan Coles, National Society for Education in Art & Design, England